 Windows 10 in S mode is a version of Windows 10 that Microsoft configured to run on lighter devices, provide better security, and enable easier management.
 The “S” doesn’t have a specific designation, but Microsoft generally surrounds it with words like security, streamlined, superior performance, and whatnot.

 Windows 10 in S mode isn’t another version of Windows 10.
 Instead, it’s a special mode that substantially limits Windows 10 in a variety of ways to make it run faster, provide longer battery life, and be more secure and easier to manage.
-You can opt out of this mode and revert to Windows 10 Home or Pro as needed.
+You can opt out of this mode and revert to Windows 10 Home or Pro (see below).

 Functionally, S mode supports the same basic services as the underlying Windows 10 license.
 Microsoft targets schools in particular and wants educators to have the necessary tools for class management.
 However, S mode also removes some significant capabilities to get these results.